Wireb/Mad_Cat_Backpack/README.md

 Total code space use is ~36% so plenty of space for more animations if wanted.

 **NOTE**
-- When running off 5V power the LEDs are boarder line too bright.
+- When running off 5V power the LEDs are borderline too bright.
 Replace the 200 ohm resistors with a larger value to reduce brightness.

 ## KiCad
 This is a KiCad 5.0 project.